HolySkyMin/ScrObjAnalyzer/README.md

 ### StartPos

-ranges from -1 to 2 in 2Mix/2Mix+ mode, -2 to 5 in 4Mix mode, and -2 to 7 in 6Mix/Million Mix mode.
+ranges from -1 to 2 in 2Mix/2Mix+ mode, -2 to 5 in 4Mix mode, and -3 to 8 in 6Mix/Million Mix mode.
-Allows decimal number.
+Allows decimal number (maybe).
+**UPDATE 170812** Start point -3 has been discovered in official 'Shooting Stars' beatmap.

 ### EndPos